home-assistant/home-assistant.io/source/_integrations/ialarm.markdown

   - '@RyuzakiKK'
 ---

-The `ialarm` platform provides connectivity with the [Antifurto365](https://www.antifurtocasa365.it/) iAlarm alarm systems and has also been confirmed to work with the alarm system brands Meian and Emooluxr.
+The iAlarm integration provides connectivity with the [Antifurto365](https://www.antifurtocasa365.it/) iAlarm alarm systems and has also been confirmed to work with the alarm system brands Meian and Emooluxr.

-This platform supports the following services: `alarm_arm_away`, `alarm_arm_home` and `alarm_disarm`.
+This platform supports the following services:

+- `alarm_control_panel.alarm_arm_away`
+- `alarm_control_panel.alarm_arm_home`
+- `alarm_control_panel.alarm_disarm`

 {% include integrations/config_flow.md %}